Essays due April 7 // Final Projects due May 4

 In addition to the essay, students should also submit an appendix that includes brief biographical profiles of up to a dozen key figures with a short list of top sources for each figure and a properly captioned and credited image.

-- Model appendix entry (for style only, not length):
+- Model appendix entry (for style and length):

 Both essay and biographical appendix should be submitted by email to Prof. Pinsker by 5pm on the due date.
 Student work will be graded on research effort, depth of analysis and prose quality.
 Late essays may be penalized.
 Please communicate in advance of any missed deadlines.

 By Monday, May 4th, students will be required to build a multi-media teaching website (in the free platform Weebly) that analyzes a political, social or military campaign from the Civil War era.
 Websites should build out revised content from the Campaign Essay and include at least three main pages (beyond a home page): a background page, a narrative page, and a key participants page.
 The home page should include a brief abstract, an essential question which organizes the learning goals of the site and a brief “About the Author” section.
 All sites should include text with Chicago-style footnotes, and supplemented with properly credited and captioned images.
 Students should also try to create and embed well-developed multi-media resources at their sites –such as online maps, timelines, podcasts, or videos.
+STUDENTS MAY USE PREVIOUSLY SUBMITTED MAPS OR TIMELINES BUT THEY SHOULD REVISE AND REFINE THEM.
 Websites may also incorporate multi-media elements from external sources, but students must acknowledge and properly credit all of those sources.
 Late projects may be penalized.
 Please communicate in advance of any missed deadlines.

 Here are some student-produced Weebly models to consider:

 - John Taylor Cuddy (Maeve Thistel)

 - Joshua Lippincott (Amanda Donoghue)